philcali/sbt-jslint/README.md

-jslint # Runs jslint with the options specified in jslint-flags jslint-list-flags # Lists all the available flags jslint-with <flag-1> <flag-n> # Runs JSlint on inputed flags jslint-outputs(for jslint) # Output sequence for lint results jslint-console-output # Outputs jslint results to console jslint-file-output # Outputs jslint results to a file
+jslint # Runs jslint with the options specified in jslint-flags jslint-list-flags # Lists all the available flags jslint-with <flag-1> <flag-n> # Runs JSlint on inputed flags jslint-explode # Throws a build error on first issue jslint-outputs(for jslint) # Output sequence for lint results jslint-console-output # Outputs jslint results to console jslint-file-output # Outputs jslint results to a file